usnistgov/ndn-dpdk/docs/tuning.md

 ## CPU Usage Insights

 Packet processing with DPDK uses continuous polling: every thread runs an endless loop, in which packets (or other items) are retrieved from queues and then processed.
-CPU cores used by DPDK always show 100% busy independent of how much works those cores are doing.
+CPU cores used by DPDK always show 100% busy independent of how much work those cores are doing.

 NDN-DPDK maintains thread load statistic in polling threads, including these counters: